Charles F. Montgomery: Personal life

 Montgomery and his first wife, Evelyn Reed, spent the better part of a decade in Connecticut, attempting with little success to run an orchard.
 Montgomery's second wife and professional collaborator, Florence M. Montgomery, served as Winterthur's curator of textiles and a textile consultant for the Metropolitan Museum of Art.
 Montgomery had a son from each marriage; he and his second wife also had a daughter who died as a child.

-Montgomery died of a heart attack shortly after collapsing in a Yale classroom.
+Montgomery died of a heart attack shortly after collapsing in a Yale University classroom.